zhenyahodges/SuggestIt/README.md

 ####  **Info cards**:
 * Text Input: 30 characters
+* Website: should contain website address, regex pattern implemented for data validation
-* Textarea: Max length 150 characters.
+* Textarea: Max length 300 characters.

 ### **Not Found**
 * If the page is not found, returns 404 page Not Found, with link back to the home page.